hyeoncheon/goul/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/hyeoncheon/goul)](https://goreportcard.com/report/github.com/hyeoncheon/goul)

-Goul(=Mirror in Korean: 거울) is a tool for virtual network port mirroring over the Internet, especially for cloud computing environment.
+Goul(거울; Mirror in English) is a tool for virtual network port mirroring over the Internet, especially for cloud computing environment.

-With legacy infrastructure, with many physical switches, we can configure a mirror port(SPAN) on the switch for network monitoring, analysis, and connecting a security appliances.
+On legacy infrastructure, with many physical switches, we can use a port mirror(SPAN) on the switch for monitoring and analysing of network, and connecting a security appliances.
 But in cloud computing environment, it is not easy as legacy and in some cases, it is completely impossible.